sikaeducation/curriculum/courses/301/standards/build-dynamic-pages-react/topics/computed-properties-react/README.md

 }
 ```

-Whenever the source data changes, any dependent properties will be automatically recalculated when the component rerenders.
+Whenever the source data changes, any computed values will be automatically recalculated when the component rerenders.

 ## Additional Resources